 - Pumpkin Pie Spice

-- Melted chocolate drizzle is a fun way to enjoy popcorn.
+- Chocolate drizzled popcorn is a fun way to enjoy popcorn.
 Drizzle melted milk, dark or white chocolate over a single layer of popcorn on a baking sheet lined with parchment or waxed paper.
 Cool and let the chocolate harden before eating.

 - Cocoa mix sprinkled on the popcorn is an easy alternative to the above.